-Many businesses don’t think about the hosting package they choose for the company website, often choosing price over quality or their true needs.
+Many UK businesses don’t think about the hosting package they choose for the company website, often choosing price over quality or their true needs.
 There are different types and quality when it comes to hosting though, so choosing the wrong host can seriously affect a site’s ranking, if it’s not up to the job it’s intended for.

 With this in mind, let’s take a look at the different types of host and which are the best choice for various types of business.

 If you have a business site, then the first thing to bear in mind is that free hosting is not for you.
 It’s useful for personal blogs, but for professional sites the quality of the hosting is unlikely to be high enough for it to be effective.

 - Support – free hosting won’t necessarily provide this and if they do, it’s often not good enough to cope with emergencies

 - Hardware – good hardware to host sites on is a must but does cost, therefore free hosting is unlikely to be up to the job

 - Features tend to be light on free hosting packages, so you may not have access to applications such as WordPress on one-click installs